 Stair climbing will make you fitter, and it will also strengthen your legs and make you better at climbing up steep gradients.

-Another of the more important benefits that we need to look at today is the fact that stair climbing is much better for you than climbing real stairs.
+Another of the more important benefits we need to look at today is that stair climbing is much better for you than climbing real stairs.

 If you thought that you could get the same benefits from climbing a set of actual stairs that you would from climbing a stair climber, unfortunately, you’re in for a rude awakening.